Teaching English in Thailand: Living in Thailand

 Motor Vehicles

-ESL teachers wanting to operate a motor vehicle in Thailand must obtain an International Driving Permit from their home country or posses a Thai Driver’s License.
-While police may be lenient, applying for a Thai Driver’s License once in country for three months is required.
-Carrying the Thai Driver’s license is a good alternative to carrying a passport for identification.
+ESL teachers wanting to operate a motor vehicle in Thailand must obtain an International Driving Permit from their home country or posses a Thai Driver’s Licence.
+While police may be lenient, a Thai Driver’s Licence (rather than an international one) is required for insurance after three months in-country.
+Carrying a Thai Driver’s licence can also be a good alternative to carrying a passport for identification.

-- Letter of address/visa confirmation – usually costs approximately 200 Baht.
+- Letter of address/visa confirmation from applicant's embassy.
 Two passport photos are required.
 Women’s shoulders must be covered for official photos.

-- Passport plus 1 signed copy of: face page, visa page, current TM6 card and latest entry stamp page.
+- Passport, plus signed copies of: first page, visa page, and latest entry stamp for Thailand.

-- Current home country driver’s license with one signed copy of each page
+- Your home country driver’s license with a signed copy of each side.

-The first license is issued for one year and is often referred to as a temporary or provisional license.
+The first licence is issued for one year and is often referred to as a temporary or provisional licence.

 Etiquette in Thailand

 Thailand’s culture, as in most Asian countries, is based on respect and honour.
-Keeping this in mind when considering various customs and points of etiquette, will give greater understanding and clarity while in-country.
+Keeping this in mind when considering various customs and points of etiquette will give a greater understanding of the culture while in-country.

 General Etiquette

-Some other examples of commonly practiced customs and etiquette ESL teachers should know include:
+Some examples of commonly practiced customs and etiquette ESL teachers should know include:

 - The “wai” (palms of the hands together in a prayer-like fashion) along with a slight bow, is the most common Thai greeting; shaking hands is not a common greeting.
 One’s social status is reflected in the use of the wai.
 A superior would not initiate the wai and would, if initiated by someone else, simply return it with a smile.
 Using the wai to greet children, clerks or waitresses would indicate that one is not familiar with Thai customs.